-A technical SEO audit involves looking into the deep, dark depths of your website to uncover areas that need addressing and updating, in order to boost opportunities for ranking well in related searches.
+A technical SEO audit involves looking into the deep, dark depths of your website to uncover areas tat need addressing and updating, in order to boost opportunities for ranking well in related searches.

 Technical SEO auditing for beginners

-More basic level of technical issues that may arise, and can be a quick win, include:
+The more basic level of technical issues that may arise, and can be a quick win to solve, include:

-Everything mentioned above will help tidy up your website, and make it easier for search engine bots to crawl, index and rank your site accordingly.
+Everything mentioned above will help tidy up your website, and make it easier for search engines to crawl, index and rank your site accordingly.

 While SEO is a lengthy process, when done correctly, it can provide huge benefits to businesses looking to improve their online visibility.
 You may have to wait 6-months or more to see visible results, but without SEO, your business isn’t likely to perform well.